Swimming and glandular fever24/05/2019

 - antibiotics and antivirals are not recommended treatments for IM

-- drinking lots of fluid, getting plenty of rest and taking medication to help with symptoms (e.g. paracetamol) is usually the best advice.
+- drinking lots of fluid, getting plenty of rest and taking medication to help with symptoms (e.g. paracetamol) is usually the best advice

-Tips for swimming after glandular fever
+Tips for swimming with glandular fever

 So you’re past the worst of glandular fever and you’re looking to return to the pool.